-Oddly enough, the dockless bike concept is a Chinese import.
+The dockless bike concept is a Chinese import.
 It originated in Beijing as a Peking University student project just three years ago.
-Ofo is a China-based company and Limebike is a Silicon Valley startup.
+It has been only moderately successful there and a glut of unused Chinese bikes have been shipped to the U.S. Ofo is a China-based company and Limebike is a Silicon Valley startup.
 So far, only Limebike is offering an electric power-assist bike which boosts pedal strokes but it is likely that Ofo will match Limebike in the near future.
 In fact, some start-ups are targeting on-demand scooter-share services; Bird rents electric scooters that reach speeds of 15 mph.
 Limebike is likely to introduce scooters to compete with Bird.
 In short, there’s going to be an explosion of two-wheeled on-demand mobility services throughout the San Diego region in the coming months/years.

 How to Use: In order to use these mobility vehicles, all you need is a smartphone and a credit care.
 First, you download the app from one (or all) of the rental services.
 With the app, you can locate the nearest bike on a map.
 You enter your credit card information onto the app and then you can unlock the bike using that app.
 When you’ve completed your ride, simply push down the rear wheel to lock the bike and the app releases your bike from charging you any further.